INTRODUCTION

 5. Your Private Be-Maps Group

-Your Be-Maps group is connected via your single Be-Maps email
+Now your Be-Maps Group is connected via your single Be-Maps email.

 Your Be-Maps data: